aineremzi/GameSmth/README.md

-# GameSmth
+# Dance on the boat
-Game written on C++ for Mirea course project
+"Dance on the Boat" from Voidtrain written on C++ with raylib for Mirea course project

+To build locally:
+1) open directory in terminal
+2) type make